By: Field & Stream Commerce Team

 The MotorGuide R3 has a 36-inch shaft so you can enter shallows, and is built to handle tough treatment.
 MotorGuide

 The beauty of fishing from a kayak is the plastic boat can take a beating.
 The best kayak trolling motor should not be an exception.
 MotorGuide’s R3 Saltwater Transom Mount Trolling Motor is built to take the abuse.
 Corrosion resistant components, stainless steel propeller shaft and a powder-coated aluminum housing keep the motor working.
 The 55-thrust-pound motor has seven speeds.
 A digital control monitors amp draw, heat and power to run cooler and more efficiently.
 Not only is this trolling motor for kayaks tough, but it sips battery juice.
 A solid transom mount bracket with stainless steel pins will fit a variety of aftermarket mounting plates.
-The 36-inch shaft reaches the water without reducing draft—a key consideration for a kayak motor.
+The 36-inch shaft reaches the water without reducing draft—a key consideration when looking into motorized kayaks.
 The extendable tiller makes it possible to control the motor from the kayak seat.
 The MotorGuide R3 Saltwater Transom Mount is ready to go fishing out of the box—just clamp it on the kayak and go.

-Do you want the fastest motor?
+Do you want the fastest kayak motor?

 For the ultimate in speed, power and range, nothing beats a small, air-cooled, 4-stroke kayak gas outboard.
 With compact gas motors weighing less than 50 pounds, a simple bracket attaches the motor to the boat.
 These motors have an integrated fuel tank and don’t require a battery—simply clamp the motor to the transom, pull the cord and go.
 When the fuel runs out, just refill the internal tank and zoom away without much down time.
 A top speed over 7 miles per hour makes the outboard one of the fastest choices, and the gas motor has plenty of torque to push the biggest, heaviest kayaks.
 Weight is the only downside—be sure to balance the kayak when sticking an outboard on the transom.
 At around $1000, these gas kayak outboards are in the price range of electric options without extra rigging, and gas motors never need to be recharged.